Edvard Grieg's music in popular culture

 The music of the Norwegian composer Edvard Grieg has been used extensively in media, music education, and popular music.

 Music education

-In 1993, Norway organized a celebration for the 150th anniversary of Grieg's birth, entitled "Grieg in the Schools", which included programs for children from pre-school to secondary school.
-The programs were repeated in 1996 in Germany, and were called Grieg in der Schule, in which over a thousand students participated.
-There were Grieg observances in 39 countries, from Mexico to Russia.
+Norway organized a 1993 celebration for the 150th anniversary of Grieg's birth, including "Grieg in the Schools", with programs for children from pre-school to secondary school.
+The programs were repeated in Germany in 1996, where over a thousand students participated in Grieg in der Schule.
+Grieg observances spanned 39 countries, from Mexico to Russia.

 Further celebrations of Grieg and his music were held in 2007, the 100th anniversary of his death.
 Bosnia and Herzegovina held a large-scale celebration, featuring Peer Gynt and the Piano Concerto in a public concert for children and adults.
 The July 2007 Australasian Piano Pedagogy Conference featured Grieg's works.

-The Bergen University College, and, later, the University of Bergen both named their tertiary music departments Griegakademiet (the Grieg Academy), in honor of Grieg.
+Bergen University College, and later, the University of Bergen both named their tertiary music departments Griegakademiet (the Grieg Academy), in the composer's honor.